TheDigitalSpell/thedigitalspell.github.io/_posts/2025-06-16-setting-up-android-emulator.md

 # Installing APKs via Command Line

-Once your emulator is running and you’ve enabled developer options (including USB debugging) inside the virtual device, you can deploy your APK for testing.
+Once your emulator is running, you can deploy your APK for testing.
 Navigate to the platform-tools directory:

 ```
 cd %ANDROID_SDK_ROOT%\platform-tools